alexshtf/trem_opf_solver/readme.md

 # Getting Started

-1. Make sure you have MATLAB2015b.
+1. Make sure you have MATLAB2015b (or later).
 Verify that the curve-fitting toolbox is installed by typing the following command inside MATLAB:

    ```matlab
    help curvefit